Practical Software Testing Guide for Dev Teams

 Testing isn't a single action; it's a structured process woven into software development.
 Understanding these core testing methods and how they fit together is key to building a robust and reliable product.

-The Software Testing Life Cycle (STLC)
+Understanding the Software Testing Life Cycle (STLC)

 The Software Testing Life Cycle (STLC) provides a systematic framework for software testing, ensuring quality at each stage of development.
 Think of it as a roadmap guiding your testing efforts from start to finish.
 The STLC typically includes these key phases: